cedric-cnam/scoresim/papers/frequent-patterns.md

   1. for each pattern *P* (substring of size *s*) found in at least one voice, we count the number of occurrences of *P* in the corpus
   2. we report the *n* patterns *P* with the maximal (resp. minimal)  number of occurrences.

+- `NT` According to occurencies, *n* corresponds to the total number of *matchs* in the corpus or the total number of *strings/voices that contains a match* in the corpus? (*i.e.,* tf vs idf).
+It should have an impact on the output if we considere the number of matchs within a voice/opus/opera/corpus/corpora.
+Those different dimensions can be also an other aspect of the validation (relevance when taking into account voices, opus, etc.)
+- `NT` It levels up the question of the weight of matching patterns within a single string/voice.
+What do we do if there are 3 exact match within a voice compared to another voice that contains only 2?

 ## Frequent patterns algorithms